jwatson-CO-edu/py_templates_utils/Academic/OODGrading/README.md

     * Gathers snippets of Java code into an annotated JAVA file that is named after the student.
 This will appear in the "output" subdirectory.
 (See above.)
     * Runs code style checks via [PMD Static Analysis](https://pmd.github.io/pmd/index.html).
 A report named after the student will appear in a new "output" subdirectory.
     * Determines the size of all code blocks within JAVA files, and prints the size of the `_N_BIG_BLK` largest blocks, with filename and line number.
+    * Displays relative per-user contributions to the repo in Lines of Code (LOC) are displayed as a fraction of all lines committed.
+(Use your judgement when you see a relative contribution of 1:0.)
     * Opens IntelliJ IDEA with a view on the student project.
 You can re-run tests, inspect code, and generate class diagrams from here.
     * **You must close the IntelliJ window to finish the student evaluation!**
     * At the end of each student evaluation, you are given a prompt: